 This Kenyan game park has retained its reputation as an ornithologist's delight, with more than 400 species of bird found here.
 Bird species include the Great White Pelican, African Spoonbill, Yellow-billed Stork, Lesser and Greater Flamingo, and Long-crested Eagle.

 The Nakuru National Park surrounds the lake and was first gazetted to protect the rich bird life found here, later becoming a national park to provide sanctuary for endangered species such as the rhino.
 There are about 25 white and black rhinos, one of the largest concentrations in the country.
-Predators are also residents to this park while Rothschild’s giraffes have been trans-located into the park for safety This small park (180 sq km) is also home to warthogs, baboons, waterbuck, buffaloes, reedbucks, zebras and the occasional leopard.
+Predators are also residents of this park while Rothschild’s giraffes have been translocated into the park for safety This small park (180 sq km) is also home to warthogs, baboons, waterbuck, buffaloes, reedbucks, zebras and the occasional leopard.

 Today we depart from the lodge after breakfast and travel south towards the famous Masai Mara Game Reserve, in southwest Kenya.